The $d$-very ampleness of adjoint line bundles on quasi-elliptic surfaces: Introduction

 \textbf{Acknowledgement:} The author would like to thank Yi Gu and Chen Jiang for their useful discussions and suggestions and thank Adrian Langer for his warm letter.
 The author is supported by grant NSFC (No. 12101618).
+Finally the author would like to thank the referees for their carefully reading and useful contribution to Proposition \ref{keylem}.